CuteBoiz/JetsonNano-ArcFace/README.md

 - [OpenBlas]()
 - [Qt]()

-If you on Jetson you don't have to install Cuda/CuDNN/TensorRT.
+If you are using Jetson you don't have to install Cuda/CuDNN/TensorRT.

 ## Compile &  Run
 *Clone project*